 Normal people don’t talk like that.

 But we do.
 Why?
-Why do we sound like lawyers?
+Why do we sound like we work at a reputable firm like Conoscienti & Ledbetter llc?
 Is it because we invested such a tremendous amount of time and money developing a law school vocabulary?
 Is it because that’s what we think we’re supposed to sound like?
 Do we do it because we want to sound smart?
 Here’s the trouble with sounding like a lawyer: language like that erects a barrier between you and the person you’re talking to.